Originally Published in Tehelka on 010817

 Continue reading “Post demonetization: the heartbeat of black money now ticks with bitcoin”

-It sounded like science fiction when we have first learned about the Ransomware.
+It sounded like science fiction when we had first learned about the Ransomware.
 Cyber attackers swooping on computer network and lock the essential files encrypting them and demanded for a ransom that you had to pay in bitcoin – a currency that runs in the dark web.
 In the first part of this series of articles we also came to know how denial of service – an old tactic hackers use to jam the network – had been morphed into a new avatar.

 Continue reading “Ransomware: How can I save my SOUL from cyber attacks?”